jimasp/behave-vsc/CONTRIBUTING.md

 		- `nvm install latest`
 		- `nvm use latest`
 2. Open visual studio code
-3. Disable or uninstall the marketplace version of the extension (otherwise you will have two instances of the extension running, and associaed side effects)
+3. Disable or uninstall the marketplace version of the extension (otherwise you will have two instances of the extension running, and associated side effects)
 4. ***Close visual studio code***
 5. Open a command line window, go to your source folder, and clone the extension source code, example:
 	- `cd mysourcedir`